bcinco/CoreShop/docs/03_Development/12_Customers/01_CRUD.md

 No we have our customer and we can set all needed values.

-If you now want to save it, just call the save function
+If you now want to save it, just call the save function:

 ```php
 $customer->save();